catberry/catberry-oauth2-client/README.md

 Supports [Bearer](http://tools.ietf.org/html/rfc6750#section-6.1.1) ([RFC-6750](http://tools.ietf.org/html/rfc6750)) token type.

-This plugin sets access and refresh token to specified cookies and uses them to do all requests to resource server.
+This plugin sets "access" and "refresh" tokens to specified cookies and uses them to do all requests to resource server.

-If resource server returns 401 status code it tries to refresh token or unset all token cookies if refreshing is failed.
+If resource server returns 401 status code it will try to refresh token or unset all token cookies if refreshing is failed.

 If you need OAuth 2.0 Authorization Server you can use some library like